-Biffa operates over 90MW of generation capacity at 34 operational sites throughout the UK that utilise landfill gas to generate electricity, including:
+Biffa operates over 90MW of generation capacity at 34 operational sites throughout the UK.
+We convert landfill gas to electricity, using:

 - 34 generation locations

 - 42 independent grid connections

 - 3 direct factory feeds to Biffa customers

 We have developed this portolio significantly over the past 25 years and have delivered a number of novel accomplishments during this period:

 Landfill Gas to Energy Innovations

 - One of the first operators to treat landfill gas to improve performance